-We’ve always relied on TripIt, a smart phone app that keeps all our travel details organized.
-I love being able to forward all our confirmation emails to one central place and have everything automatically compiled in chronological order, complete with maps and daily forecasts.
+When it comes to keeping travel details organized, we’ve always relied on a free smartphone app called TripIt.
+It’s super convenient to forward all our confirmation emails to one central place.
+Everything is automatically compiled in chronological order, complete with maps and daily weather forecasts.

 My new analog travel “app”

 Recently a new shop opened in our local shopping mall, one that drew me inside.
 Within its walls were a family of creative tools to be found: notebooks, planners, journals, bags, writing instruments, and more.

 I have to make a confession: I have a serious weakness for beautiful notebooks, particularly when I see one that has sections and pockets (they are so hard to find!).
 I relish all the unexploited potential … all those empty, blank pages just waiting to be filled with someone’s creative thoughts and dreams.

 It seems I’m not alone, because Moleskine has tapped into this with a series of notebooks for various passions, everything from weddings to gardening, coffee, cats and babies.
 I could resist all but one.

 One notebook in particular seemed to call to me, thanks in no small part to the cute retro airport departure board that was embossed on its cover: the Moleskine Travel Journal.

 The fact that it was called a “Passions Journal” kind of did me in.
 After all, travel is my passion.
 I even enjoy reading travel quotes, just to fuel my wanderlust.

 Anyway, I managed to resist its siren song for a few weeks.
 Thinking about its potential eventually weakened me to the point that I succumbed to temptation.
 I mean, it’s the first travel journal with pockets that I’d ever seen.
 Maybe it’s the only one on the planet.
 Out came the wallet: I just had to try it out.